-First, the investment flow starts cautiously if the failure risk is high and accelerates as the projects mature.
+First, the investment flow starts low if the failure risk is high and accelerates as the projects mature.
 Second, the investment flow reacts positively to information that arrives while the project is developed.
-We find that interim information is more significant for investment decisions than the information prior to the project launch.
+We find that the investment decisions are more sensitive to the information received during the development than to the information held prior to the project launch.
 Third, investors distribute their investments over more funding rounds if the failure risk is larger.

-KEYWORDS: Venture Capital, Sequential Investment, Stage Financing, Intertemporal Returns
+KEYWORDS: Venture Capital, Sequential Investment, Stage Financing, Intertemporal Returns.